relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Data Batches
 ------------

 Data batch is a unit of ingestion work for Trace.
 It corresponds to a load file on disk that needs to be imported with specific settings and field mappings.
-It is a central tracking object for how the data was generated, normalized and aggregated into load file.
-It provides status of the overall import process and allows for deep audit history trail from native data source to Relativity.
+It is a central tracking object for how the data was generated, normalized and aggregated into a load file.
+It provides status of the overall import process and allows for a deep audit history trail from native data source to Relativity.

-Once a batch enters Ingestion process (when status is set to: `Ready For Import`) Ingestion task will create an integration point from the configured Data Source profile (this information includes import settings and field mappings).
+Once a batch begins the Ingestion process (when status is set to: `Ready For Import`), the Ingestion task will create an integration point from the Data Source's configured Integration Point Profile (this information includes import settings and field mappings).

 ![](media/5a4b23b008d4e39bc9bafce213515337.png)